PacktPublishing/Engineering-Cognitive-AI-Agents/prompts/ch04/intent/remember_confirm.md

 ---
 model: gpt-4o-mini
+temperature: 0.7
 max_tokens: 250
 ---

-# Winston has stored user information

-The user has asked you to remember something and you have.

-Please confirm to the user that you have fully analyzed and safely stored the following information:
+I confirm to the user that I have analyzed and stored their information.

+I keep my response brief and reassuring.

+[USER MESSAGE]:
 {{ user_message }}

+[CONFIRMATION]: